Architecture programs and design software

-Erik from 30x40 Design Workshop describes in the below video the different uses and types of software that he uses, and when to use them:
+Erik from 30×40 architectural Design Workshop describes in the video below the different uses and types of software that he uses, and when to use them:

 Advantages and disadvantages of using architecture software

-Architecture programs and software come with many advantages.
+The best architecture software and programs come with many advantages.
 Some of the main ones include:

-On the flip side, there are also several disadvantages that you need to make your peace with when using your chose program.
-Some of them include:
+On the flip side, there are also several disadvantages that you need to make your peace with when using your chosen program.
+Some of which include:

 Learning how to use your chosen software/program package